-I've always been a cyclist, and I've had a fascination for the Land's End to John o'Groats challenge.
+I've always been a cyclist, and I've had a fascination for the Land's End to John o'Groats challenge, which I completed in 2021 on my first Bike For Butterflies.
 I have a lifelong interest in wildlife and have been a member of Butterfly Conservation since 1985.

 Since retiring, I have focused my time on wildlife, especially butterflies and moths.
 I live in London and campaign for further improvement of London's 1,600+ local wildlife sites.
 I encourage people to get out and explore the green spaces near where they live and work: London is much richer in wildlife than many people think.

 I Chair the Surrey & SW London Branch of Butterfly Conservation.
 I have been surveying the green spaces in Lambeth, Southwark and Wandsworth: the boroughs are doing a good job in managing the parks sympathetically for wildlife.
 Nevertheless, our green spaces and wildlife have never been more under threat, and they urgently need our help.